FabianoEger/tago-documentation/api.rst

 Query
 =====

-``query`` - query parameter is pre defined by Tago, and helps you to obtain certain processed data.
-Note that you can not use two querys concurrently.
+``query`` - query parameter returns some predefined functions to help you to obtain certain processed data.
+Note that you can not use two queries concurrently.

 +---------------+---------------------------------------------------+
 | QUERY         | DESCRIPTION                                       |